There is so much to see and do in Japan, I can understand it is difficult to know where to start planning your itinerary.

 While you’re still in Kyoto, I suggest you go to Arashiyama – it’s on the outskirts of the city, and it takes a while to get there.
 You can get on a train at Kyoto Station (San-In Line), which will take you as far as Saga-Arashiyama Station.
 From there, it’s best to either get a can or walk (some 15-20 minutes) to Arashiyama Monkey Park Iwatayama.

-You can walk among wild monkeys and observe them in their natural habitat.
+At the monkey park, you can walk among wild monkeys and observe them in their natural habitat.
 I would spend most of my time here, since I really enjoy being out in the nature and observing wildlife.
 There is also an observation deck, which offers scenic views of the city below – the walk up to it is a bit tiring, but the views make it totally worth it.
 You will also find the Hōrinji (Buddhist) Temple close by, as well as another Shinto shrine right next to it.

 When you’ve had enough of the monkeys and shrines, head back to Kyoto station – this is the easiest, fastest and cheapest way to reach your next destination.
 Nara is quite close to Kyoto and easily reachable within an hour.
 It is a city for temple indulgence to stay here and you will be overloaded by the time you leave.